-The Lord Jesus refers to Himself as the Alpha and the Omega.
-There's more than one way to understand this, but it's possible to use deduction to ascertain which is the correct one.
+In Revelation 1:8 the Lord Jesus refers to Himself as the Alpha and the Omega.
+There's more than one way to understand this, but it's possible to use deductive reasoning to ascertain which is the correct one.

 The coming judgment of God is described as like being washed with strong soap.
 The word translated "soap" has a direct application in Chemistry.
 Are we surprised?
 No, God really is a chemist.